erincatto/box2c/docs/collision.md

 Normally you will not use the dynamic tree directly.
 Rather you will go through the `b2World` functions for ray casts and region queries.
 If you plan to instantiate your own dynamic tree, you can learn how to use it by looking at how Box2D uses it.
+Also see the `DynamicTree` sample.